Burn It All Down To Create Something New

 Of course, I mean that metaphorically.
 Literally burning things down creates a whole host of other problems that I am not equipped to help you handle.
 So stick with the metaphorical burning, please, and thank you.

 My best example of this was the 2003 NRMP Match.
 I never intended to leave New York.
 I was a lifer.
 Everything I knew and loved existed in The Empire State.
-I had always dreamed of shedding my Bridge and Tunnel upbringing for life in Manhattan.
+I had always dreamed of shedding my Bridge and Tunnel upbringing for a life in Manhattan.
 It seemed so clear and tangible.
 And then, it didn’t happen.
 I traded dreams of an East River view for the reality of Midwest living.
 I would love to tell you that I accepted my new reality on that fateful day in March 2003, but that would be a lie.
 I refused to date or focus on any other goals during my first four years in the Midwest.
 I had one singular goal: I was returning to New York, no matter the cost.

 If you have been paying attention, my return to New York never happened.
 Instead, I met my wife, moved to Chicago, and created the family of my dreams.
 I learned that life outside of New York existed, and to be honest, it’s pretty great here, too.
 I like it so much that I have begun to refer to myself as a “recovering New Yorker.”
 And that isn’t to disparage my hometown.
 I’ll always love you, New York.
 It is to acknowledge that the dreams that once existed have been laid to rest so that I can fulfill my new dreams.
 I needed to burn it down to create the life I really wanted.